spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 **Arguments:**

 - `local`: Path to a local file or directory.
 - `host`: The remote host to rsync to.
+Set to `None` to sync locally.
-- `remote`: Path on the remote host to rsync to.
-Defaults to `None`.
-If not provided, the path will be the same as on the local machine.
+- `remote`: Path to target file or directory.

 ## Tagsets